r3bl-org/r3bl-open-core/README.md

 1. Create a struct.
 Make it derive `Default`.
 Or you can add your own properties / fields to this struct, and construct it yourself, or even provide a constructor function.
    - A default constructor function `new()` is provided for you by the trait.
-   - Just follow that works for when you need to make your own constructor function for a struct w/ your own properties.
+   - Just follow how that works for when you need to make your own constructor function for a struct w/ your own properties.
 2. Implement the `AsyncMiddleware`, `AsyncMiddlewareSpawns`, `AsyncReducer`, or `AsyncSubscriber` trait on your struct.
 3. Register this struct w/ the store using one of the `add_middleware()`,